 This type of addiction treatment program teaches you different types of tools to manage your life in sobriety.
 During this type of treatment, it’s sort of like grad school in college.
 You’ll have your foundation of recovery and will be learning how to make it stronger with different practices.
-These different types of practices can include cognitive behavioral therapy, mindfulness, art therapy and more.
+These different types of methods can include cognitive behavioral therapy, mindfulness, art therapy, and more.

 Using Your Free Time Wisely

 No matter which level of care you choose, you’ll have some free time, and how you spend it is crucial.
-This is your opportunity to recover from your addiction and find a new way of living.
-Those who succeed make the most out of their free time by strengthening their recovery.
-Strengthening your recovery in your free time can take form in many ways.
+This time is your opportunity to recover from your addiction and find a new way of living.
+Those who successfully make the most out of their free time by strengthening their recovery.
+Enhancing your recovery in your free time can take form in many ways.

 Crestview Recovery encourages our clients to get to know each other and build a support group during our 90-day rehab programs.
 This can also happen during different types of groups where you see that you’re all in this together.
 One of the best ways to maintain long-term sobriety is by staying in touch with a sober network of individuals.
 We want to help you lay the foundation for the incredible life that awaits you.
 Call us today at 866.262.0531.